 The new president quickly set about replacing personnel, both inside and outside government (for example, the long-time head of the state television-service was relieved of his duties).
 Abkhazia's new Minister of Foreign Affairs is Dr. Viacheslav Chirikba, who hold a doctorate from the University of Leiden (Holland), and who most recently served as adviser to the late president on foreign affairs, also heading the Abkhazian delegation to the Geneva Talks.

 After his defeat in the 2011-elections, Khadzhimba was widely derided as a ‘political corpse’, but he managed to gain a seat in Parliament in the elections of 2012 and was thus able to become the focus of opposition to the president.
 Having failed to mobilise a hoped-for mass-demonstration in August 2013 in an attempt to oust Ankvab, Khadzhimba espoused the cause of ‘passportisation’ (viz. the question of how many of the basically Mingrelian population concentrated in the easternmost Gal District or the former parts of this District assigned to the neighbouring Tquarchal and Ochamchira Districts after the 1992-93 war with Georgia, most of whom are thought to hold Georgian passports, should be allowed to possess Abkhazian citizenship and thus voting-rights).
 This had been the issue over which the former Secretary of the Security Council, historian Stanislav Lakoba, had fallen out with, and had subsequently been sacked by, Ankvab in 2013.
-There was large-scale dissatisfaction with Ankvab’s rule (e.g. his failure to fulfil his manifesto-promise of eradicating corruption, his questionable priorities for public spending, his micro-management of government coupled with absence of a strategic vision), and this, together with the playing of the nationalist card over ‘passportisation’ AND the apparent signalling of a green light to proceed from Vladimir Putin’s personal representative for the region, the Chechen Vladimir Surkov, who had himself fallen out with Ankvab, resulted in the marshalling of around 6,000 demonstators (some participants unrealistically claim that the crowd numbered as many as 26,000) outside the presidential office on 27 May.
+There was large-scale dissatisfaction with Ankvab’s rule (e.g. his failure to fulfil his manifesto-promise of eradicating corruption, his questionable priorities for public spending, his micro-management of government coupled with absence of a strategic vision), and this, together with the playing of the nationalist card over ‘passportisation’ AND the apparent signalling of a green light to proceed from Vladimir Putin’s personal representative for the region, the Chechen Vladimir Surkov, who had himself fallen out with Ankvab, resulted in the marshalling of around 6,000 demonstrators (some participants unrealistically claim that the crowd numbered as many as 26,000) outside the presidential office on 27 May.
 Some of the demonstrators broke into the building.
 In order to avoid bloodshed, Ankvab refrained from issuing orders to shoot and withdrew to the Russian barracks in the town of Gudauta; he resigned on 1 June.
 The Speaker of Parliament, Valerij Bganba, took over as acting-president.
 Presidential elections were called for 24 August.
 After a short campaign, which saw the employment of a number of distasteful tactics, Khadzhimba managed to secure an unexpected victory in the first round by attracting 50.57% of the votes cast by 70% of the overall electorate — almost 23,000 residents (most Mingrelians, but including Abkhazians, Armenians, Russians and others) of the Gal, Tquarchal and Ochamchira Districts were not allowed to vote after a decision (of highly dubious legitimacy) by Parliament.
-Former Chairman of the Security Service, Aslan Bzhania, who had been appointed to this shadowy post by Bagapsh and whom, despite becoming known to most of the electorate only when he declared his candidacy, many had expected to win the first round with around 43% of the votes, came second (with 35.91%); former Defence Minister, Mirab Kishmaria, came third (with 6.4%), and former Interior Minister, Leonid Dz(i)apshba, was fourth (with 3.4%).
-Khadzhimba’s inauguration is due to take place a month after his election.
-Details of both his programme (promised within the first 100 days of his presidency rather than presented as his pre-election manifesto) and his ministerial team are awaited in an Abkhazia whose citizenry is more sharply divided than at any time since post-election 2004.
+Former Chairman of the Security Service, Aslan Bzhania, who had been appointed to this shadowy post by Bagapsh and who, despite becoming known to most of the electorate only when he declared his candidacy, had been expected by many to win the first round with around 43% of the votes, came second (with 35.91%); former Defence Minister, Mirab Kishmaria, came third (with 6.4%), and former Interior Minister, Leonid Dz(i)apshba, was fourth (with 3.4%).
+Abkhazian society remained sharply divided throughout the period of stagnation that characterised Khadzhimba’s first presidential term, the international highlight of which was the recognition of the country by Syria in May 2018.

 According to the data of the census, conducted in February 2011, the population of the republic stood at 240,705.